ligvigfui/terraforming_mars/fan expansions/Research Auction/EN_rules.md

 ### Evaluation (distribution) of the cards

+- Start evaluating
-1. Start evaluating from the card with the most total markers on it to the card with the least markers
+    1. From the card with the most amount of total markers on it to the card with the least markers
-    1. In reading order
+    2. In reading order
-    2. From right to left
+        1. From right to left
-    3. From top to bottom
+        2. From top to bottom
-2. In case of a tie
+- Giving the card to
-    1. The player with fewer cards in front of them has priority
+    1. The player with fewer cards in front of them
-    2. The player sitting closer to the first player in the round has priority
+    2. If tied to the player sitting closer to the first player in the round
-    3. If a card has no markers, it is immediately placed on the discard pile
+- If a card has no markers, it is immediately placed on the discard pile

 ### Paying for the bid